IRTF-HRPC/drafts/draft-association.md

 Given that the Internet itself was originally designed as a medium of communication for machines that share resources with each other as equals {{RFC0903}}, the Internet is now one of the most basic infrastructures for the right to freedom of assembly and association.
 Since Internet protocols and the Internet architecture play a central role in the management, development and use of the Internet, we established the relation between some protocols and the right to freedom of assembly and association.

 After reviewing several typical representative cases, we can conclude that the way in which infrastructure is designed and implemented impacts people's ability to exercise their freedom of assembly and association.
 This is because different technical designs come with different properties and characteristics.
 These properties and characteristics on the one hand enable people to assemble and associate, but on the other hand also adds limiting, or even potentially endangering, characteristics.
-These characteristic should be mitigated, or at least communicated to users of these technologies.
+More often than not, this depends on the context.
+A clearly identified group for open communications, where messages are sent in cleartext and where peoples persistent identities are viisble, can help to faciliate an assembly and build trust, but in other context the same configuration could pose a significant danger.
+Endangering characteristics should be mitigated, or at least clearly communicated to the users of these technologies.

 Lastly, the increasing shift towards closed and non-interoperable platforms in chat and social media networks have a significant impact on the distributed and open nature of the Internet.
 Often these non-interoperable platforms are built on open-protocols but do not allow for inter-operability or data-portability.
 The use of social-media platforms has enabled groups to associate, but is has also rendered users unable to change platforms, therefore leading to a sort of "forced association" that inhibits people to fully exercise their freedom of assembly and association.

 Acknowledgements
 ================

-- Fred Baker, Jefsey, and Andrew Sullivan for work on Internet definitions
+- Fred Baker, Jefsey, and Andrew Sullivan for work on Internet definitions.

-- Stephane Bortzmeyer for several concrete text suggestions that found their way in this document (such as the AS filtering example)
+- Stephane Bortzmeyer for several concrete text suggestions that found their way in this document (such as the AS filtering example).

-- Mark Perkins for finding a lot of typos
+- Mark Perkins and Gurshabad for finding a lot of typos.

+- Gurshabad Grover and an anonymous reviewer for a full review.

 - The hrpc mailinglist at large for a very constructive discussion on a hard topic.